 Growing Marigold Tutorial

-- health benefits of garlic, but did you know they're also a wonderful insect repellant?
+- Credit: Wikimedia Commons Now surely you've heard of the health benefits of garlic, but did you know they're also a wonderful insect repellant?
 Perhaps you already knew that, especially if you own an animal, particularly a cat or a dog.

 - People oft try getting their pets to consume garlic so that the fleas wont want to be nibbling on them.

 - It's great for gardens too as garlic repels aphids.
 Were you to have a rose bush, growing garlic around it, or at least on either side of it could help with getting rid of any aphid infestation.

 - It's like garlic is a super plant not of this earth.

 - Credit: Wikimedia Commons A sweet scent permeates your garden with Lavender.
 It's wonderful when the insect repelling plants look not only beautiful in your garden, but also smells wonderful.

 - This plant with its lovely pale tint of violet blooms helps repel moths and fleas from the garden or home.
 This is also one of those plants that repels mosquitoes, which is always a nice addition to the garden.